-Gregory D. Gorgas was appointed president, chief executive officer, chief financial officer, treasurer, secretary and director of our Company in April 2017.
+Gregory D. Gorgas was appointed president, chief executive officer, chief financial officer, treasurer, secretary and director of our Company on April 3, 2017.
 Prior to joining our Company, Mr. Gorgas was Senior Vice President, Commercial, and Corporate Officer at Mast Therapeutics from July 2011 to January 2017 with commercial leadership accountability and business development responsibilities for the hematology, oncology and cardiovascular development programs.
 In addition, he performed a key role in helping Mast Therapeutics raise over \$50M in new capital.
 From November 2009 to July 2011, Mr. Gorgas was Managing Director at Theragence, Inc., a privately-held company he co-founded, that applies proprietary computational intelligence to mine and analyze clinical data.
 From November 2008 to July 2011, Mr. Gorgas also served as an independent consultant, providing commercial and business development consulting services to pharmaceutical, biotechnology and medical device companies.
-From 1997 to October 2008, Mr. Gorgas held several positions with Biogen Idec Inc., most recently, from March 2006 to October 2008, as Senior Director, Global and U.S. Marketing with responsibility for the strategic vision and operational commercialization of the company's worldwide cancer business.
+From 1997 to October 2008, Mr. Gorgas held several positions with Biogen Idee Inc., most recently, from March 2006 to October 2008, as Senior Director, Global and U.S. Marketing with, responsibility for the strategic vision and operational commercialization of the company's worldwide cancer business.
 In this role, he hired and led the team in marketing, operations, project management, and business development in Europe and the US.
 Before such time, he had increasing responsibilities in marketing, sales, commercial operations, and project team and alliance management.
+Mr. Gorgas currently serves on the advisory board at Klotho Therapeutics.
 He holds an MBA from the University of Phoenix and a BA in economics from California State University, Northridge.